metaborg/spoofax/org.metaborg.spoofax.core/README.md

 ## Dependency management

 Dependencies management between classes and objects is a separate concern, and should be handled separately.
 The [Guice](https://github.com/google/guice) library by Google is a dependency injection framework that takes care of dependency management separately.

+## Virtual file system

+[Apache VFS](http://commons.apache.org/proper/commons-vfs/) provides an abstraction over several (virtual) file systems, such as the regular file system, archives (JAR, zip, etc.), in-memory, and even networked file systems like FTP.
+Nested file systems such as a JAR inside a JAR inside the file system are supported.
+Using VFS enables files to be found and loaded from any source.

 ## Caching